Trusted

 Mobile app support

 The in-house Ledger Live app works like a charm on both.
-However, for Nano S, you can only use it with Android, and that too if you have an OTG cable handy.
+However, Nano S can only be used with Android, and that too if you have an OTG cable handy.
 Nano X clearly tweaks this functionality and works seamlessly on both iOS and Android devices.
 You need to install the Ledger Live app on your phone, and you are good to go.

 Verdict: The Nano X wins this round, hands down.